Larry Hama

-Larry Hama (/ˈhɑːmə/; born June 7, 1949) is an American comic-book writer, artist, actor, and musician who has worked in the fields of entertainment and publishing since the 1960s.
+Larry Hama (/ˈhɑːmə/; born June 7, 1949) is an American comic book writer, artist, actor, and musician who has worked in the fields of entertainment and publishing since the 1960s.

 During the 1970s, he was seen in minor roles on the TV shows M*A*S*H and Saturday Night Live, and appeared on Broadway in two roles in the original 1976 production of Stephen Sondheim's Pacific Overtures.

 He is best known to American comic book readers as a writer and editor for Marvel Comics, where he wrote the licensed comic book series G.I.
 Joe: A Real American Hero, based on the Hasbro toyline.
 He has also written for the series Wolverine, Nth Man: The Ultimate Ninja, and Elektra.
 He co-created the character Bucky O'Hare, which was developed into a comic book, a toy line and television cartoon.

+In October 2024, Hama was inducted into the Harvey Awards Hall of Fame.

 Early life

-Hama was born June 7, 1949, in New York City.
+Hama was born June 7, 1949.
 Growing up, Hama studied Kodokan Judo and later studied Kyūdō (Japanese archery) and Iaido (Japanese martial art swordsmanship).
 Planning to become a painter, Hama attended Manhattan's High School of Art and Design, where one instructor was former EC Comics artist Bernard Krigstein.
 He was in the same graduating class as Frank Brunner and Ralph Reese.